BBÖ 1170.2: History

 The class 1170.2 (1245) has proven to be highly successful from the start.

-Together with the class 1020, it formed the backbone of electric train operations in Austria in the first years after the Second World War.
+Together with the class 1020, it formed the backbone of electric train operations in Austria in the first years after World War II.
 The locomotives were taken out of service by 1995.

 Design

 The mechanical part was further developed from the class 1170.1 and included two solidly built bogies, which had to absorb the compressive and tractive forces, as well as the locomotive body mounted on top of these.
 The main frame corresponded to that the predecessor type, and also the Sécheron quill drive was used again.
 In the 1980s and 1990s, the spiral springs on some locomotives were replaced with rubber buffers, analogue to the successor class 1040 some years earlier.
 However, some retained their original spiral springs, and some even had both types of drive installed when they were taken out of service.

 The electrical part was a completely new design.
 The force-ventilated and oil-cooled transformer had a maximum output of 1900 kVA and was fitted with notch taps for the driving gear as well as two taps each for the train heating and auxiliary systems.
-The four force-ventilated 460 kW, ten-pole series-wound motors were controlled by an electro-pneumatic DC contactor control system with 17 notches.
+The four force-ventilated 460 kW, ten-pole series-wound motors were controlled by an electro-pneumatic C contactor control system with 17 notches.
 The electrical brake was equivalent to that of the class 1170.2. and was removed from most of the locomotives around 1990.

-After the Second World War, all locomotives were painted in fir green with a black frame and aluminium grey roof.
+After World War II, all locomotives were painted in fir green with a black frame and aluminium grey roof.
 Later, fir green was replaced by blood orange on all engines except for 1245.004, 005, 520, 521 and 523.
 1245.527 was finally painted traffic red with an umbra grey roof and frame towards the end of its service life.